hitokiri-mata/katacoda-courses/kubernetes-pipelines/cdc-with-k8s/step6-consumer.md

 `npm run test:consumer-b`{{execute}}

-Once complete, a new Pact json files are in the pacts directory.
+Once complete, a new Pact JSON files are in the pacts directory.
 Inspect one of the contract files.

 `ccat pacts/consumer_a-aggregator.json | jq -C .`{{execute}}